What is Methylisothiazolinone (MIT): Toxic Chemical Free Living

 Methylisothiazolinone may be listed as other names on product labels including:

-To avoid methylisothiazolinone, be sure to read ingredient labels and avoid products that contain MIT and any of the other synonyms like MICROCARE MT or NEOLONE 950 PRESERVATIVE used to designate the presence of this product.
-If you have sensitive skin, you should especially avoid products that contain both CMIT and MIT .
-For babies and young children, be aware that methylisothiazolinone may be in sunscreens and even baby wipes that have been labeled “hypoallergenic” That’s because there are no government standards stipulating criteria for hypoallergenic products.
+A key thing to know is that methylisothiazolinone is very common in products claiming to be “natural”, so start by always looking at ingredient labels.
+Be sure to avoid products that contain MIT and any of the other synonyms like MICROCARE MT or NEOLONE 950 PRESERVATIVE.
+If you or a family member has sensitive skin, you should especially avoid products that contain both CMIT and MIT.
+For babies and young children, be aware that methylisothiazolinone may be in baby soaps, shampoos and even baby wipes that have been labeled “hypoallergenic” or “natural”.
+That’s because there are no government standards stipulating criteria for hypoallergenic or “natural” products.

-In cleaning products, where manufacturers aren’t required to list all their ingredients on product labels, choose toxic chemical free alternatives without preservatives.
+In cleaning products, where manufacturers aren’t required to list all their ingredients on product labels, choose toxic chemical free alternatives that don’t contain MIT.
 Also remember that because there are no federal criteria dictating standards for what makes a cleaning product “natural”, a multitude of so-called natural cleaners contain this toxic chemical.
-It’s safer to go with options using only simple, non toxic ingredients.
+Instead, go with options using simple, toxic-free ingredients.
+A good option is Force of Nature, which is a multipurpose cleaner and disinfectant that kills 99.9% of germs without any harmful residues or fumes.
+It contains no preservatives, fragrances, dyes or surfactants and is certified 100% skin-safe and best for sensitive skin by SkinSAFE, Mayo Clinic’s allergy rating system.

 In personal care products, do your own research on a product’s ingredients by using a resource such as the Environmental Working Group’s Skin Deep product database.